 However, this makes doing everything right more important than ever.
 You need to ensure that the other driver has no reasonable argument.
 And that means knowing the laws that are relevant to you as a motorcycle owner.

-If you've been in a motorcycle accident in the Orange County, California area and suffered a devastating injury as a result, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.
+If you've been in a motorcycle accident in the South Bay, California area and suffered a devastating injury as a result, please call Kirtland & Packard, LLP today at 855-711-4933 for a free consultation.

 What You Should Know